 Whatever your preference, it’s important to remember that each vitola has its own merits.
 Short on time?
 Try a Petite Corona.
 REALLY short on time?
 Go for something even smaller!
 Need an all-day burner for the golf course?
 Reach for a Double Corona or Presidente.
 After dinner drinks?
 A Churchill offers exceptional balance in hand and an inimitable elegance.
 Just closed a big deal?
 Try a fancy figurado like a Pyramid, Salomon, or Diadema.

 Robustos have somehow come to dominate the American cigar-scape.
-And I know many a cigar smoker who will stick to Robusto, because they're the default.
-But if you're serious about enjoy cigars…and let's be honest, you wouldn't still be reading if that weren’t the case…try and branch out.
-Odds are, you'll be pleasantly surprised.
+And I know many a cigar smoker who will stick to Robusto, because they’re the default.
+But if you’re serious about enjoy cigars…and let’s be honest, you wouldn’t still be reading if that weren’t the case…branch out and try a new vitola or two – even in a blend you’re already familiar with.
+Odds are, you’ll be pleasantly surprised.